-Note: Multilog2 loggers are not of an intrinsically safe construction, and so cannot be used within an environment where a potentially explosive atmosphere may be present.
+Note: Multilog2WW loggers are not of an intrinsically safe construction, and so cannot be used within an environment where a potentially explosive atmosphere may be present.

-5.10.
-SonicSens 2 (Ultrasound distance / Depth sensor)
+5.10 SONICSENS2 (ULTRASOUND DISTANCE / DEPTH SENSOR)

-Where a SonicSens2 interface is available on your logger, it will have a 4-pin connector, as shown in Figure 8, on page 14.
+Where a SonicSens2 interface is available on your logger, it will have a 4-pin connector.